AzzA-D/RecipeBlog/README.md

 yarn start
 ```

-To build the front-end of the site for local development, the following will build:
+To build the front-end of the site for local development, run the following:
 ```
 cd src/js/recipe-blog
 yarn build